awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 Required: No

  **Status**   <a name="Kendra-Type-DataSourceSummary-Status"></a>
 The status of the data source\.
-When the status is `ATIVE` the data source is ready to use\.
+When the status is `ACTIVE` the data source is ready to use\.
 Type: String
 Valid Values:` CREATING | DELETING | FAILED | UPDATING | ACTIVE`
 Required: No